deepanshululla/stores_rest_api_flask/README.md

 Section 5

-* Flask API with DB backend
+* Flask API with SQLLITE backend

+Section 6

+* Flask API with SQLALCHEMY used as ORM